yext/answers-search-ui/README.md

 targetConfig = '_blank'
 ```

 When `targetConfig` is a string, it is assumed that any link, regardless of type, has the specified `target` behavior.
 This parameter, like `eventOptionsFieldName`, is optional.
-When not provided, no `target` attribute is supplied to the links.
+When not provided, no `target` attribute is supplied to the links, and it will use the browser default of `_self`.

 Note that when using this function, you must ensure that the relevant Handlebars template correctly unescapes the output HTML.